Adetona/AutoTweet/README.md

-Change the values to the keys to your own. </li>
+Change the hash values to those provided to you by  the Twitter app. </li>

 <h3> Scheduling your tweet. </h3>